tock/book/src/course/usb-security-key/key-hotp-access.md

 ```
 tock$ list
  PID    Name                Quanta  Syscalls  Restarts  Grants  State
- 0      blink                    0         0         0   0/16   CredentialsFailed
 tock$
 ```

 > Tip: You can re-disable the process console by using the `console-stop`
 > command.

-You can see our app is in the state `CredentialsFailed` meaning it will not execute (and the LEDs are not blinking).
+You can see our app is not there because it failed to load due to lack of proper credentials.

 To fix this, we can add the SHA256 credential.